mk-fg/games/factorio/Moon_Logic/FAQ.md

 By default, mod updates input/output signals tab in the opened combinator GUI on every tick (60 times a second), so that any signals flapping their value back-and-forth can be easily visible there.

 Set "GUI Signals Update Interval" option to a higher value for better performance, but with that caveat of potentially making quick changes undetectable.
-Use prime number values there (not divisible into parts) to make sure that at least any cyclical changes will be unlikely to hide neatly within it.
+Use prime number values there (not divisible into parts) to make sure that at least any cyclical changes will be unlikely to hide neatly within such interval.

 ----------

-## "red.wood" works, but "red.fast-transport-belt" causes some lua error
+## "red.wood" works, but "red.fast-transport-belt" shows some lua error on the combinator

-"-" is an arithmetic minus operator in lua code, so `red.fast-transport-belt` is same as `red.fast - transport - belt`, i.e. `red.fast` value minus `transport` value minus `belt` value, resulting in something like a `Unknown signal name "fast"` error.
+"-" is an arithmetic minus operator in lua code, so `red.fast-transport-belt` is same as `red.fast - transport - belt`, i.e. `red.fast` value minus `transport` value minus `belt` value, resulting in something like a `Unknown signal name "fast"` error shown at the bottom of the combinator window.

 `<table>.<key-literal>` in lua is just a convenience shorthand for `<table>[<key-value>]`, so use the latter form instead, e.g. `out['fast-transport-belt']` or `red['express-transport-belt']`.